 Blog post: 3 business personas in ML, their challenges and opportunities

 However, less has been written about the common challenges faced by specific business personas as a function of their level of expertise in ML.
-In this piece, I will describe three business personas that I have observed as well as their common challenges, technology stacks, talent requirements and organisational structure.
+From my vantage point as an investor in AI-first technology and life science companies with Air Street Capital, I will describe three business personas that I have observed as well as their common challenges, technology stacks, talent requirements and organisational structure.
 The goal here is to help you define your starting position such that you can make informed decisions as the steps in your ML journey.

 Three business personas